dacchampion/DeceptionDetector/README.md

 * Templates: Flask html templates

 There are some additional files, like use case and sequence diagrams and different flask project starting points.

+__Project paper is added to the repository, file name is AILieDetector.pdf__